 What problems do Intelivate’s business process management solutions typically solve?

-Our business process management and improvement solutions are designed to be flexible, targeted and modular to solve for countless challenges.
+Our business process improvement solutions are designed to be flexible, targeted and modular to solve for countless challenges.

 Why is business process management important?